joycao1/splash-hyena/README.md

 Adjust --cpus-per-task, --mem, and --time in the sbatch scripts depending on dataset size.

-Large FASTA outputs (out/fasta*) are git-ignored; only logs and configs should be committed.
+Large FASTA outputs (out/fasta* directories) are git-ignored; only logs and configs should be committed.

-Environment modules (e.g. ml gcc/14.2.0, ml samtools/1.16.1) are loaded inside the batch scripts when needed.
+Environment modules (e.g., ml gcc/14.2.0, ml samtools/1.16.1) are loaded inside the batch scripts when needed.